Characteristics of Bartonella

-Due to their parasitic metabolism, a culture of chlamydia is only possible on living cells.
-Suitable are Hela cells (human cells from the Cervix-Ca of a patient) but also McCoy cells.
+Due to its parasitic metabolism, a culture of chlamydia is only possible with living cells.
+HeLa cells (human cells from a cervical cancer patient) are used but McCoy cells are also employed.

-Serologically, chlamydia can be detected via immunofluorescence with marked antibodies due to the lipopolysaccharides on their cell wall.
-It looks like this:
+Serologically, Chlamydia can be detected via immunofluorescence with marked antibodies due to the lipopolysaccharides on their cell wall (see image below).

-Much more specific than the above mentioned tests are molecular biological methods like PCR.
-The WHO reports a specificity of 99.2–99.8% for Chlamydia trachomatis.
+Much more specific than the above-mentioned tests are molecular biological methods like PCR.
+WHO reports a specificity of 99.2–99.8% for Chlamydia trachomatis.

-The differentiation between chlamydia and chlamydophila species can be achieved with Lugol’s solution.
-This iodine potassium-iodide solution detects the glycogen that is only produced by chlamydia.
+Differentiation between Chlamydia and Chlamydophila species can be achieved with Lugol’s solution.
+This iodine potassium-iodide solution detects the glycogen that is only produced by Chlamydia.

 Infections with Chlamydophila

 This species is almost exclusively present in humans.
 Transmission is typically aerogenic.
 In immunocompetent individuals, the infection is symptom-free or triggers pharyngitis.
-After four to six weeks, post-infectious arthritis and tendinopathies can occur.
+After 4–6 weeks, post-infectious arthritis and tendinopathies can occur.

-In immunosuppressed persons, Chlamydophila pneumonia is a frequent pathogen for lung inflammations.
-On x-ray images of the lung, a small-spotted, untypical infiltration can be seen.
-Treatment includes administration of clarithromycin or doxycycline.
+In immunosuppressed persons, C. pneumoniae is a frequent pathogen in lung inflammations.
+On X-ray images of the lung, a small-spotted, non-typical infiltration can be seen.
+Treatment includes the administration of clarithromycin or doxycycline.
 The level of endemic infection is considered to reach up to 70%.

-Since C. pneumonia can outlast in the body for a long time in the form of reticulate bodies, these bacteria are associated with arthritis and arteriosclerosis.
-Studies prove that the antibody-titers in patients with coronary diseases are higher than in the rest of the population.
+Since C. pneumonia can last in the body for a long time in the form of reticulate bodies, these bacteria are associated with arthritis and arteriosclerosis.
+Studies prove that antibody titers in patients with coronary diseases are higher than in the rest of the population.

-The primary proliferation of chlamydophila takes place in the ciliated epithelium of the respiratory tract.
-Subsequently, secondary proliferation and bacteremia occur in the reticulo-endothelial system, for instance, the spleen and the liver.
-Therefore, possible findings include hepato- and splenomegaly.
+The primary proliferation of Chlamydophila takes place in the ciliated epithelium of the respiratory tract.
+Subsequently, secondary proliferation and bacteremia occur in the reticuloendothelial system, for instance, the spleen and the liver.
+Therefore, possible findings include hepatomegaly and splenomegaly.
 In the lung, the infection leads to atypical pneumonia with interstitial edema and necrosis of the alveolar walls.

 Usually, the diagnosis is made in exposed people based on the clinical picture.
 Endangered occupational groups are, for example, people who work in poultry farming.

-Cultivation of Chlamydia psittaci must only be done in laboratories of protection level 3.
+Cultivation of C. psittaci must only be performed in laboratories with a protection level of 3.
 It is a reportable disease.
 As with C. pneumoniae, treatment consists of tetracyclines.

-There are several serotypes of Chlamydia trachomatis, which are divided into three groups according to the diseases they cause:
+There are several serotypes of C. trachomatis, which are divided into 3 groups according to the diseases they cause:

-Trachoma caused by the serotypes A–C is primarily spread in tropical countries.
+Trachoma caused by the serotypes A–C is primarily prevalent in tropical countries.
 Transmission occurs through shared contact with towels, the direct contact of mucosae, and via flies.

-After an incubation time of about five days, bilateral conjunctivitis develops.
+After an incubation time of about 5 days, bilateral conjunctivitis develops.
 After some time, a yellow-whitish lymph follicle forms in the conjunctiva of the upper eyelid.
-The swelling of the upper eyelid leads to ptosis trachomatosa.
-Due to scarring, an entropium forms that causes friction on the cornea at every blinking of the eye, which in turn leads to infection and scarring of the cornea.
+The swelling of the upper eyelid leads to ptosis.
+Due to scarring, an entropium form that causes friction on the cornea at every blinking of the eye, which in turn leads to infection and scarring of the cornea.
 If this condition is left untreated, it often results in blindness.

-The WHO has summarized four measures for elimination of trachoma with the acronym ‘SAFE’.
-It stands for: Surgery, Antibiotics, Facial cleanliness, and Environmental improvement.
+WHO has summarized 4 measures for the elimination of trachoma with the acronym ‘SAFE’, which stands for surgery, antibiotics, facial cleanliness, and environmental improvement.

 Urogenital Infections with Chlamydia

-Urogenital infections with C. trachomatis are very frequent.
-The Robert Koch Institute (Germany) assumes a level of endemic infection of approximately 4.5% of the population.
+The Robert Koch Institute (Germany) assumes a level of endemic infection of approx. 4.5% of the population.
 In women, the infection ascends from the urethra to the fallopian tubes.
-Such a salpingitis can make the fallopian tubes agglutinate due to scarring, which can lead to sterility or extrauterine gravidities.
+Such salpingitis can make the fallopian tubes agglutinate due to scarring, which can lead to sterility or extrauterine pregnancies.

 Proliferation in the small pelvis is called pelvic inflammatory disease, which is accompanied by chronic pain.
-In the Fitz-Hugh-Curtis syndrome, the chlamydiae cause a perihepatitis, which is accompanied with liver capsule pain and increased levels of transaminases.
+In the Fitz-Hugh-Curtis syndrome, the chlamydiae cause perihepatitis, which is accompanied by liver capsule pain and increased levels of transaminases.

 Typical infections in men are prostatitis and epididymitis–which can also lead to sterility.

-The paratrachoma (inclusion body conjunctivitis) is also caused by the serotypes D–K; this conjunctivitis includes purulence production.
+Paratrachoma (inclusion body conjunctivitis) is also caused by the serotypes D–K; this conjunctivitis can lead to purulence.
 Transmission often occurs in insufficiently chlorinated swimming pool water.

-This disease can frequently be found in tropical areas and is characterized by small, painless ulcers at the portal of entry, which regress after roughly two weeks.
+This disease can frequently be found in tropical areas and is characterized by small, painless ulcers at the portal of entry, which regress after roughly 2 weeks.
 After that, lymphadenitis develops.

 This painful lymph node swelling often develops in the groin and lasts for several weeks.